Jim St. Andre: Major League Soccer

 When Major League Soccer began preparations for its first season, it allocated various known players to each of the league's new teams.
 On February 5, 1996, MLS allocated St Andre to the Revolution.
 St Andre started in net for the Revolution's inaugural match on April 13, 1996, and became the first player in Revolution history to receive a red card, being sent off in the 90th minute of the game.
 St Andre played only 15 games for the Revs, attaining a 1.81 GAA, putting him 10th out of 13 keepers in MLS that year.
 He won 6 games and had 2 shutouts.
 Fellow Revs keeper Aidan Heaney, on the other hand ranked 7th in the league with a 1.70 GAA in 19 games (8 wins and 4 shutouts).
 The Revs waived St. Andre on November 7, 1996.

+Beach soccer

-St Andre played for the U.S. National Beach Soccer Team.
+St Andre played for the United States men's national beach soccer team After his release from the Revolution in November 1996.

+In 1998, St. Andre represented the team the Mundialito de Futebol de Praia (Beach Soccer Mundialito), held in Figueira da Foz, Portugal.
+The United States won the tournament, their only Mundialito title defeating Brazil 3–2 in the semifinals, and claiming the championship with an 8–2 victory over Peru in the final.

+St. Andre served as a backup goalkeeper to starter Ruben Fernandez.
+He appeared in one of the team's six matches and received one yellow card.